wp-plugins/british-embassy-finder/readme.txt

 == Changelog ==

+= 0.8.2 =
+* updated for upcoming Wordpress 4.3; no more updates will be made.
+Data used by the plugin is no longer provided by the FCO, so old information is used which may be out of date.

 = 0.8.0 =
 * 19 March 2012: Initial release.

 == Upgrade Notice ==

+= 0.8.2 =
+* updated for upcoming Wordpress 4.3; no more updates will be made.
+Data used by the plugin is no longer provided by the FCO, so old information is used which may be out of date.

 = 0.8.0 =
 initial release